 Zero to sixty: Fast and Furious movies in order

-We’ll soon see her in the new big-screen adaptation of Dungeons & Dragons, opposite Chris Pine, Sophia Lillis, Hugh Grant and Regé-Jean Page, due for release in 2023.
+We’ll soon see her in the new big-screen adaptation of Dungeons & Dragons, opposite Chris Pine, Sophia Lillis, Hugh Grant and Regé-Jean Page, due for release this year.

 Jordana Brewster – Mia Toretto

 Like Rodriguez, Brewster is the other longest-serving member of the cast, having returned to the franchise with 2009’s Fast and Furious and featuring in all the films since, including the upcoming final two-parter.

 Brewster along with Walker helped formed the other big love story at its heart.
 After her debut in 1998’s The Faculty, she went on to star in Annapolis, Home Sweet Hell, and The Texas Chainsaw Massacre: The Beginning, as well as on TV in American Crime Story, Dallas and, most recently, all three seasons of Lethal Weapon alongside Damon Wayans and Chace Crawford.